 SHARP Joint Action aims to strengthen preparedness in the EU against serious cross-border threats to health, and support the implementation of International Health Regulations (2005).
-“SHARP” stands for Strengthened International HeAlth Regulations and Preparedness in the EU (SHARP JA).
+“SHARP” stands for Strengthened International HeAlth Regulations and Preparedness in the EU.

-The 3-year SHARP Joint Action (2019 – March 2022) is co-funded by the Health Programme of the European Union (80%) and by partners’ own contributions (20%).
+SHARP Joint Action (2019 – March 2023) is a collaborative action of 26 countries and 61 partners.
+The joint action is co-funded by the Health Programme of the European Union (80%) and by partners’ own contributions (20%).
 By working together, the partners and the European Commission will ensure a safer environment for all EU citizens.
-The SHARP Joint Action will work to strengthen member’s existing capacities as well as supporting improvement in those countries where IHR capability gaps exist.
+The SHARP Joint Action works to strengthen member’s existing capacities as well as supporting improvement in those countries where IHR capability gaps exist.

 - The implementation of Decision 1082/2013/EU, supporting the Member and Partner States’ capacity to handle health threats.